biplab1/java-wc/README.md

     3761   29564  163949 test1.txt
    10906   87728  503241 total
 ```

 ## To-do List
 - parse the document once.
-Might speed up the overall calculations
 - caculate all the four counts while parsing once.
 Merge all the separate counting functions.
-- In some cases (other than txt files), the output of our code for word count and line count doesn't match with that of `wc`, make it consistent.
+- Improve the line and word count functions (for files other than TXT files), make it consistent with `wc`.

 ## Reference
 This project idea has been taken from [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-wc).

 ## License